Nikoleta-v3/blog/_posts/2017-10-20-python-graphs-got.md

 <p align="justify">
 Let us look at a second measure the <b>betweenness centrality</b>, both weighted and unweighted.
-The betweenness centrality for each node is the number of the shortest path that pass through the node.
+The betweenness centrality for each node is the number of the shortest paths that pass through the node.
 </p>

 {% highlight python %}